 The average adult head weighs 10-12 pounds.
 When you aren’t laying down, your head needs to be held up by the muscles, joints, and ligaments in your neck.
 Research shows that every inch forward that your neck is in front of your shoulders, there is an extra 10 pounds of stress to your neck.
 This means that your neck is trying to hold 30-32 pounds of pressure if your head is only 2 inches in front of your shoulders.
 That 3-fold increase in pressure is one of the biggest contributors to neck pain.

 Neck pain typically comes from constant stress—caused by poor posture or sleeping positions–or from direct injuries.
 Regardless of the cause, the sooner you get evaluated and treated, the better your results.
-If neck pain lasts for more than 3 months, it is then considered to be a chronic pain.
-Chronic pain not only takes longer to heal, but also will often never be completely cured.
+Chronic pain that has been present for months to years not only takes longer to heal, but also will often never be completely cured.
 Determining the cause of neck pain is crucial to proper treatment.
-In the neck, has joints, muscles, ligaments, and discs that can all be injured.
+Common causes of neck pain include subluxation (bones out of alignment), sprains (ligament injuries), strains/tears/pulls (muscular injuries), and disc injuries (like bulges and heriations).
 Pain caused by each of these has subtle differences that we at Capitol Chiropractic specialize in so we can create a treatment plan to get you better as quickly as possible.

 Common Causes of Neck Pain in Springfield, IL